matrix-org/syts/src/blueprints/README.md

 ## Blueprints

-This directory contains a list of YAML files which tell SyTS how to set up and configure a given home server **prior** to test execution.
+This directory contains a list of YAML files (blueprints) which declares how a homeserver should be set up for an individual test.
 These blueprints dictate what the state the server should be in, **before** tests are run.
 Blueprints can include:
  - creating users.
  - creating rooms.